football-town/football-town.github.io/posts/code_block_test.md

 subset(rank_df, :conf => (x -> x .== "AFC"))
 ```

+This correctly assigns the playoff teams, but it requires the tiebreaker to handle the three 4-13 teams.

 ### NFC Standings

 ```!
 subset(rank_df, :conf => (x -> x .== "NFC"))
 ```

+Because we haven't coded the tiebreaker, our NFC standings lead to incorrect NFC West division winner, putting SEA in the playoffs instead of LA.

+### Tiebreakers

+The [tiebreaking algorithm](https://www.nfl.com/standings/tie-breaking-procedures) requires a number of pair-wise calculations between the tied teams.
+It would be challenging to do an exhaustive calculation of these values and conduct a multi-column sort.[^4]

+As it turns out, LA and SEA have the same head-to-head record, division record, common record, and conference record.
+The tie is only broken with strength of victory.
+Implementing this correctly would require quite a bit more code than shown here.
+This may be addressed in a future tutorial.

+---

 [^1]: Depending on what you expect to get from this tutorial, this may be a good use case for a [temporary environment](https://pkgdocs.julialang.org/v1/environments/#Temporary-environments).
 [^2]: This example requires `using Statistics`.
 [^3]: For a detailed explanation of "wide" and "long" formats, DataFrames.jl has a section about [reshaping data](https://dataframes.juliadata.org/stable/man/reshaping_and_pivoting/).
+[^4]: Up to the coin-toss, the tiebreaking algorithm could probably be structured as an [alternate ordering](https://docs.julialang.org/en/v1/base/sort/#Alternate-Orderings).
+That is *way* beyond the scope of this tutorial.